This Is Why Disney Spent Half a Billion Dollars on an Avatar Theme Park

 In September 2011, Iger and Disney announced that Avatar would be coming to Animal Kingdom.
 In the original press release, Staggs suggested that construction on the first Pandora theme park would take five years, hinting that the move was done with an eye toward building more of them at the international parks.
 (Almost three-quarters of Avatar’s box office was earned overseas.)
 And while this announcement was a shock to the outside world, it was also a surprise to those internally, specifically at Walt Disney Imagineering, the arm of the company that designs and implements its theme-park attractions.
 They had no idea.
 (Full disclosure: I used to work for Disney, as a writer for Disney.com.)

 Looking back on it, Staggs and Iger’s decision makes sense.
 With a whopping $2.8 billion in global box office, Avatar was and still is the all-time box-office champ.
 Using the kind of envelope-pushing technology that Walt Disney had always favored, Cameron had brought audiences something they’d never experienced before.
 And the filmmaker was bullish about following Avatar with sequels, announcing Avatar 2 and 3 for Christmas 2014 and 2015.
 By the time the land was open, the world would be deep in the throes of Avatar mania.
-And what’s more, given the movie’s extraordinary world-building — which everyone agreed was its main selling point — Disney be able to create a truly immersive land.
+And what’s more, given the movie’s extraordinary world-building — which everyone agreed was its main selling point — Disney would be able to create a truly immersive land.
 They’d finally have their Potter killer.
 In Iger and Staggs’s thinking, by the time the land opened, people would be dying to visit Pandora.

 Except that didn’t exactly happen.